-Recipient of Literary Titan's Gold Award
+Recipient of The Gold Award from Literary Titan

 Nate knelt beside the dead girl.
 This wasn’t his first homicide, it wasn’t even the first dead prostitute he’d investigated.
 It wasn’t the first strangling death he’d been assigned to.
 But, this one bothered him.